eduvpn/documentation/PORT_SHARING.md

 ## Web Server

-Modify `/etc/httpd/conf.d/ssl.conf` and change `Listen 443 https` to `Listen 8443 https`.
+Modify `/etc/httpd/conf.d/ssl.conf` and modify `Listen 443 https` to `Listen 8443 https`.

 In `/etc/httpd/conf.d/vpn.example.conf`, where `vpn.example` is your actual